raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 --- task ---

-The code you created in the previous step to turn the full LED matrix to a single colour is no longer needed as to create an image you will need to set each LED individually.

-**Delete** the colour variables, `sense.clear` and `sleep` lines of code:

---- code ---
----
-language: python
-filename: main.py
-line_numbers: false
-line_number_start: 1
-line_highlights: 1-6
----
-red = (255, 0, 0)
-green = (0, 255, 0)

-sense.clear(red)
-sleep(1)
-sense.clear(green)
---- /code ---

---- /task ---

---- task ---

 **Choose:** pick an image to display from the options below.
-You will need to copy the new colour variables and the image list then add them to the end of your project.
+You will need to copy the new colour variables and the image list then add them to the end of your project beneath the line which says `# Add colour variables and image`.

-Make sure that you indent the code within the list like in the examples below.
+**Tip:** If you are not copying one of the images here make sure that you indent the code within the list like in the examples below.
 Indenting this code tells Python that the indented lines are part of the list.

-**Tip:** To indent a line, use the Tab character on your keyboard (usually above CAPSLOCK on the keyboard).
+To indent a line, use the `Tab` character on your keyboard (usually above CAPSLOCK on the keyboard) at the start of the line.

 --- collapse ---